A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Characterization of damage

-Note that the damage density due to delamination $\mathbf{\hat{\Sigma}}_\delta$ measures the relative separation of the two lamin$\ae$ from either $\xi$ or $\eta$.
 Although these measures are not exactly the same, we show that they are related through a second-order tensor similar to the relative distortion tensor in~\S~\ref{sec:debonding}.
 To demonstrate this, we rewrite Eq.~\eqref{eq:true_interface_dislocation} as

 Now let us introduce the relative distortion tensor at the interface between the two lamin$\ae$ as